-- > WebJunction Online training and materials on a wide range of library issues and services. - Continuing Education Stipends Funds for members of the Michigan library community to attend workshops and conferences. - > United for Libraries Online training and materials for public library trustees. - > Friends of Michigan Libraries Support for public library trustee training workshops. - > Michigan Library Association Support for public and academic library training workshops. - > Michigan Association for Academic Libraries Support for annual conference. - Small and Rural Libraries Conference Flagship library conference in the state for rural libraries. - > Collaborative Fall Program Annual workshop on a range of current issues. - Harwood Community Engagement Project Training for libraries of all types to engage with their communities. - Youth Services Workshops (STEM, Teen Services) Annual workshop for teen and or children's librarians on current issues in youth programming. - PLA Measuring Outcomes Training Workshops on learning to evaluate library programs and provide that qualitative information to their community.
+- > WebJunction Online training and materials on a wide range of library issues and services. - Continuing Education Stipends Funds for members of the Michigan library community to attend workshops and conferences. - > United for Libraries Online training and materials for public library trustees. - Friends of Michigan Libraries Support for public library trustee training workshops. - > Michigan Library Association Support for public and academic library training workshops. - > Michigan Association for Academic Libraries Support for annual conference. - Small and Rural Libraries Conference Flagship library conference in the state for rural libraries. - Collaborative Fall Program Annual workshop on a range of current issues done in collaboration with the Cooperative Directors Association and other statewide organizations. - Harwood Community Engagement Project Training for libraries of all types to engage with their communities. - Youth Services Workshops (STEM, Teen Services) Annual workshop for teen and or children's librarians on current issues in youth programming. - PLA Measuring Outcomes Training Workshops on learning to evaluate library programs and provide that qualitative information to their community.